Press Release: Greenbelt Alliance Endorsed: Bradford Senior Housing Project Approved in Redwood City

 At a time when so many Contra Costa County families are struggling to find affordable homes, Las Juntas Way will create healthy opportunities to live, work, and play in Walnut Creek.
 Despite the great additions this community can bring to the fabric of Walnut Creek and the Contra Costa Centre Transit Village, Las Juntas Way is facing significant opposition.
 We urge residents who want the best development for their city to step forward… Read More

 Greenbelt Alliance is excited to endorse the “Las Juntas Way” community by Habitat for Humanity East Bay/Silicon Valley, Inc. in Walnut Creek.
 This 100% affordable community will feature 42 new townhomes just across from the Contra Costa Centre Transit Village—a welcome addition to a major transit hub and job center in the heart of the county.
 At a time when so many Contra Costa County families are struggling to find affordable homes,… Read More

-Greenbelt Alliance is pleased to endorse the 1409 El Camino project by Greystar Real Estate Partners.
+Greenbelt Alliance is pleased that Redwood City approved the 1409 El Camino project by Greystar Real Estate Partners.
 With this exciting project, Downtown Redwood City is about to get even better!
-As a culmination of Redwood City’s revitalization, 1409 El Camino will bring 350 new homes to Redwood City’s award-winning downtown.
-Going above and beyond, the project includes 10% affordable homes and also makes significant financial contributions to the city’s new Affordable Housing Fund.
-1409… Read More